Terms of Reference

 The Sub-Committee is authorized to act on behalf of Senate with respect to the dates and detailed procedures of convocations and in the selection of honorary degree recipients, reporting to Senate at the next opportunity.

-The Sub-Committee consists of elected faculty members representing each Faculty of the University, one student member, the Chancellor (whose membership provides a mechanism for consultation with the Board), a Master of a non-Faculty College designated by the Council of Masters [May 22, 1986], the Convocation Officer, the President, Chair of Senate, Vice-President Academic and Provost, and Secretary of Senate and one member designated by the Alumni Association.
+The Sub-Committee consists of elected faculty members representing each Faculty of the University, one student member, the Chancellor (whose membership provides a mechanism for consultation with the Board), a Head of a non-Faculty College designated by the Council of Heads [May 22, 1986], the Convocation Officer, the President, Chair of Senate, Vice-President Academic and Provost, and Secretary of Senate and one member designated by the Alumni Association.